theredditbandit/aoc-buddy/README.md

-# aoc-buddy
+# aoc util

-A cli helper for setting up advent of code challenges
+Downloads testcases and helps to setup workspace for advent of code problems.